henningkerstan/thermostat-pi-dht/README.md

 # thermostat-pi-dht
-A library to control a heating system with a Raspberry Pi using DHT11 or DHT22/AM3202 sensors and GPIO actuators.
+A Node.js framework (standalone application + library) to control a heating system with a Raspberry Pi using DHT11 or DHT22/AM3202 sensors and GPIO actuators.

 ## Table of Contents